jasonm23/onlisp-markdown/onlisp.md

 >>
 ```

 Notice that compile-net compiles in both senses.
-It compiles in the general
+It compiles in the
-sense, by translating the abstract representation of the network into code.
-More-
+general sense, by translating the abstract representation of the
-over, if compile-net itself is compiled, it will return compiled functions.
-(See
+network into code.
+Moreover, if compile-net itself is compiled, it
-page 25.)
+will return compiled functions.
+(See page 25.)

 After compiling the network, we will no longer need the list made by defnode.
 It can be cut loose (e.g. by setting *nodes* to nil) and reclaimed by the garbage